 Look after your filters and dryers – they remove water and therefore prevent downstream freezing.
 If the filters are clogged, pressure drops occur more frequently and the risk of product contamination increases.
 Regular element change out is crucial to maintaining air quality and preventing unnecessary water and contamination in your compressed air system.

-Don’t hesitate to contact us on +44 (0) 191 417 7816 or email@example.com if you’d like any further advice on preparing your compressed air system for winter weather.
+Don’t hesitate to contact us on +44 (0) 191 417 7816 or email@example.com if you’d like any further advice on how to prepare your compressed air systems for winter weather.